SoraShiunin/Spirits-Random-Stuff-/README.md

 ![Spirits](https://i.imgur.com/5UgocDY.jpg)

-# Changes
+# Changes from Numin/StrangeOne1 Spirits branch

-Does not give Dark or Light spirit by choosing Spirit.
+  Does not give Dark/Light spirit by choosing Spirit.

-Adds a few new abilities.
-Reworks a few effects.
+  Reworks most ability effects.

+  Adds new abilities:

+DarkSpirit:
+  - DarkAgility (Dash + Soar)
+  - Berserker

+Spirit
+  - SpiritStruck

+LightSpirit
+  - LightAgility (Dash + Soar)

+  1st Disclaimer: The Default Config is set to fit the Bending Masters Server, it is much faster paced and would not be in any way balanced in the default Config of PK.
+Configure it to your liking.

+  2nd Disclaimer: I do not know how to code properly.
+I can read it and do some edits.
+Feel free to PR stuff.